mariusz-ostoja-swierczynski/tech-controllers/README.md

 * Configuration through Integrations (not via configuration.yaml)
 * Support for multiply controllers (thanks to @mariusz-ostoja-swierczynski)
   * Integration during setup iterates through all controllers in the system and adds supported entities specified below.
-* Support for following devices and entities (aka tiles thanks to @alevike and @gszumiec work 👍:clap:):
+* Support for following devices and entities (aka tiles thanks to @alevike, @gszumiec and @maciej-or work 👍:clap:):
   * Temperature Sensor
   * CH Temperature Sensor
   * Fan Rotations Sensor (in percentage)